How Did the Internet Start? Walk-through with the Internet History

 In simple words, a domain name is the address of a website.

-At the beginning of the Internet, people used to access web pages on memorable hosts’ numerical IP addresses.
+At the beginning of the Internet, people used to access web pages on hosts’ numerical IP addresses.
 For example, an IP address (IPV4) looks like 010.176.982.458.

-Instead of typing the IP address, you can call the domain name in a web browser to access a website.
+Instead of typing the IP address, you can now call the domain name in a web browser to access a website.

 Internet Service Provider (ISP)